lmichel/pyvo_mivot_bench/README.md

-# Test bench for the VOTable annatation workflow
+# Test bench for the VOTable annotation workflow